SpekkioKilwala/css-exercises/grid/03-grid-layout-3/README.md

-o The container element has a gap of 4px o The header element has two columns o The `ul` inside the menu element contains another grid
-- The `ul` inside the nav element contains another grid
-- The sidebar element has a gap of 50px
-- The text elements in the sidebar are centered with grid
+o The container element has a gap of 4px o The header element has two columns o The `ul` inside the menu element contains another grid o The `ul` inside the nav element contains another grid o The sidebar element has a gap of 50px o The text elements in the sidebar are centered with grid
 - The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties
-- The article columns should have a minimum value of 250px and a maximum of 1fr unit
-- The article element has a gap of 15px
+- The article columns should have a minimum value of 250px and a maximum of 1fr unit o The article element has a gap of 15px
-- The card elements inside the article container have a height of 200px
-- The header and footer span across both columns
-- The sidebar only spans across the first column
-- The nav and article elements only span across the second column
+- The card elements inside the article container have a height of 200px o The header and footer span across both columns o The sidebar only spans across the first column o The nav and article elements only span across the second column